ucc23/ucc/_clusters/melotte32.md

 glat: 1.25591
 r50: 4.6
 plx: 0.3355
-UTI: "0.94"
+UTI: "0.86"
-UTI_COLOR: "#abd4be"
+UTI_COLOR: "#b9e0c4"
 UTI_C_N_COL: "#c4e5c7"
 UTI_C_dens_COL: "#a6cab9"
 UTI_C_C3_COL: "#a6cab9"
-UTI_C_lit_COL: "#a6cab9"
+UTI_C_lit_COL: "#c9e8c8"
 UTI_C_dup_COL: "#a8cdbb"
 UTI_C_N: 0.82
 UTI_C_dens: 1.0
 UTI_C_C3: 1.0
-UTI_C_lit: 1.0
+UTI_C_lit: 0.8
 UTI_C_dup: 0.98
 UTI_summary: |
     <b>Melotte 32</b> is a rich, very dense object of very high C3 quality.
 It is located at a moderate distance from the Sun, above the mid-plane.
-It is very well-studied in the literature.This is a unique object, which shares a very small percentage of members with at least one previously reported entry.
+It is well-studied in the literature.This is a unique object, which shares a very small percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 4.6